 - Enter the username and password of an existing LDAP user account to run the Site Recovery Manager Server service under a different user account.
 This can be any user account, including local users, that is a member of the built-in Administrators group.

 - After the installation is finished, click Finish.

 Log in to vSphere Web Client, or if you are already connected to vSphere Web Client, log out of vSphere Web Client and log in again.
 The upgraded Site Recovery Manager extension appears in vSphere Web Client.
 You might need to clear the browser cache for the upgrade to appear in vSphere Web Client.
 If the upgrade still does not appear, restart the vSphere Web Client service.

 Repeat the procedure to upgrade the Site Recovery Manager Server on the other Site Recovery Manager site.

-When you have upgraded both sites, perform the post-upgrade tasks in Configure and Verify the Upgraded Site Recovery Manager Installation.
+After you have upgraded both sites, see Configure and Verify the Upgraded Site Recovery Manager Installation.